alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 * Open the [ECS console](https://ecs.console.aliyun.com/);
 * Select "Images" in the left menu;
 * If necessary, select your region on the top of the page;
-* You should be able to see your new image named "sample-app-image-dev".
+* You should be able to see your new image named "sample-app-image-dev-1".

-Now comes the final step: creating ECS instances with our image and attach them to the SLB.
+Now comes the final step: to create ECS instances with our image and attach them to the SLB.
 Open the file "10_webapp/15_ecs/main.tf":
 ```hcl-terraform
 // ...